This post is also available in: Português (Portuguese (Brazil))

 Prospects determine if your SaaS product has the value and decide to adopt it or not.
 In the last stage of the new product adoption process, customers proceed from a cognitive state (being aware and informed) to the emotional state (liking and preference) and finally to the behavioral or conative state (deciding and purchasing).

-An Example Case of the New Product Adoption Process from Real Life:
+An Example of the New Product Adoption Process from Real Life:

-Let’s assume that you are walking through a street near your home:
+Let’s assume that you are walking home from a long day at work:

-- You considered either want to try it or not.
+- You considered whether you want to try it or not.
 (Evaluation)

 The Innovators (2.5%)